bytebase/bytebase.com/content/blog/postgres-vs-mongodb.md

 - Postgres is released under the PostgreSQL license which is a liberal Open Source license similar to the BSD or MIT licenses.

-- MongoDB community edition is released under [Server Side Public License (SSPL)](https://en.wikipedia.org/wiki/Server_Side_Public_License), a license created by MongoDB Inc. itself to prevent others offering the competing
+- MongoDB community edition is released under [Server Side Public License (SSPL)](https://en.wikipedia.org/wiki/Server_Side_Public_License), a license created by MongoDB Inc. itself to prevent others from offering the competing
   MongoDB service.
-MongoDB Inc. also provides commerical licenses upon request.
+MongoDB Inc. also provides commercial licenses upon request.

 Most companies use databases to support their internal infrastructure, both Postgres and MongoDB permit this usage.